Part 1 of the Audio Recording may be listened here.

 So that is the change in the conception of history, that nothing is obsolete, nothing is old, but precisely the oldest stuff are the ones that are supposedly modern.
 That explains, because you mentioned that we do not have in our public opinion.
 So a good deal of what today we call public opinion, the revolutionary students who want freedom, that is all typical metallurgy of the Neolithic Age, the metallurgical myth of the Neolithic Age in the transformation that you get through apocalyptic gnosis and so on.
 That is what we have today as the revolting student, the most modern and newest type.

-Anon.
-Would you not say that it is only taking a hold now in places like China rather than becoming obsolete?
+A: Would you not say that it is only taking a hold now in places like China rather than becoming obsolete?

-Anon.
-And Africa?
+A: And Africa?
 So that it might have a very long reign.

-EV Oh yes!
+EV: Oh yes!
 When things become institutionalized, of course, that introduces a new factor.
 For instance, take the case of Marxism.
 Marxism was as dead as a doornail before the First World War.
 Then it got a sudden new life because of the romanticism of power in Russia.
 There was a Communist Revolution in Russia and then all of a sudden, from the institutional side – the impression such a power success has – Marxism became fashionable again.
 It is still, as far as theory is concerned, as dead as a doornail, but you get always all these people who now in their sectarian fanaticism enjoy it tremendously.
 So they also must complain at the same time that they are in conflict with reality.
 In Eastern Europe itself, in Poland, in Russia and so on, it’s a commonplace now [that] communism as an ideology is useless because it does not explain the meaning of personal existence, it cannot cope with the problem of death.
 Everybody knows that.
 You cannot give lectures on communism today in Moscow, you would be laughed out of court.
 Only in the West we still have that fanaticism.